jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

 green: make it pass
 #################################################################################

-I remove the things around the call then add assertRaises_
+I remove the things around the call, and the variable assignment since it is not used, then add assertRaises_

 .. code-block:: python